 Here's the purty medal I got for finishing it.
 Yay, me!

 No excuses!!
 This was a 20 degree day and I made myself get out there.
 I'm not a fan of the treadmill, and I will run on the indoor track if I need to, but I'd much prefer to be outside.

 If you've thought of starting running and hesitated, I hope you will try it out.
 As a self-pronounced running hater in the past, I'm surprised by how much it's grown on me and how much I enjoy the solitude of running and the clear-headedness I have after.
 Even if you're over 40, you can do this!

 Did you start running a bit later in life?
-What tips do you have?
+I'd love to hear your tips!

 This post contains some affiliate links.